webix-hub/docs/data/api/refs/ui.path.md

 - api/link/ui.path_borderless_config.md - used to hide the component borders
 - api/link/ui.path_click_config.md - sets an action happening on a button click
 - api/link/ui.path_clipboard_config.md - enables/disables clipboard support
-- api/link/ui.path_container_config.md - an html container (or its id) where the component needs initializing
+- api/link/ui.path_container_config.md - an HTML container (or its id) where the component should be initialized
 - api/link/ui.path_css_config.md - the name of a css class that will be applied to the view container
 - api/link/ui.path_data_config.md - JavaScript array containing data for the component
 - api/link/ui.path_datafeed_config.md - the URL that the component will use to reload data during binding